Madmegsox1/Cat-and-Dog-classifier/README.md

 ## Cat and Dog image classifier

-This takes an image and classifies it as a dog or a cat!
+This takes an image and classifies it as a dog or a cat using machine learning!

 it uses over 4000 images of both cats and dogs.